Newell93/finalcjproject-2016/README.md

 This dataset also contains coordinates, which I could use to plot points on a map if I choose.
 It might be nice to feed these coordinates into a Google Maps API to get a screenshot of each school that the user asks about.

+The **new categorial variable** will be a 'Yes' or 'No.' This will refer to whether the school has herd immunity, which is based on whether its vaccination rate is high enough to prevent an epidemic from spreading amongst the kids.

+I'm having trouble identifying what the **new continuous variable** could be in this case.

 #Filtering Options

+My goal for this project is to allow users to pick a school by including its partial name, let the app identify a match, and then present pertinent info about the school **[name, location, vaccination rate, belief-exemption rate and other factors]** and a satellite or streetview image.

+I could also allow them to find schools by looking at a drop-down county menu that could also let them find a list of schools in their area.

+Users can **sort** the data by vaccination rate or belief exemption rate as percentages.